YeahEsCereal/Korg-Dungeon_Havoc/README.md

 ..and others on Pixabay

 # HOW TO PLAY ON THIS SITE
 Exploring and shopping are modes.
 Press Explore to start.
 Then, scroll to the dice where you roll.
 (The dice face is displayed as a number).
-The rest will happen automatically.
+The rest will happen automatically, like damage and gaining gold.
+When shopping, scroll down to find the items to buy.

 # EXTRA
 If you got damaged from a Pit Trap (for example), you have a chance to use a rope (if you had one).
 The rope will undo the damage.
 The chance ends when you press the Shop or Explore button.